skypjack/entt/docs/md/signal.md

 ```

 Finally, to invoke a delegate, the function call operator is the way to go as
-usual:
+already shown in the examples above:

 ```cpp
 auto ret = delegate(42);
 ```

-As shown above, listeners do not have to strictly follow the signature of the
+In all cases, the listeners don't have to strictly follow the signature of the
 delegate.
 As long as a listener can be invoked with the given arguments to yield
 a result that is convertible to the given result type, everything works just
 fine.

-Probably too much small and pretty poor of functionalities, but the delegate
-class can help in a lot of cases and it has shown that it is worth keeping it
-within the library.

 # Signals

 Signal handlers work with naked pointers, function pointers and pointers to
-member functions.
-Listeners can be any kind of objects and users are in charge
+member.
+Listeners can be any kind of objects and users are in charge of
-of connecting and disconnecting them from a signal to avoid crashes due to
+connecting and disconnecting them from a signal to avoid crashes due to
 different lifetimes.
 On the other side, performance shouldn't be affected that
 much by the presence of such a signal handler.<br/>
 A signal handler can be used as a private data member without exposing any